 Yes!
 It’s what we want all one to six year old kids to be doing with their parents and carers!

+Drawing is also a precursor to writing (a series of drawing patterns).
 Drawing helps children to develop the fine motor skills they need to write as well as visual skills and memory skills, which are also used for handwriting.